meditationstuff/protocol_1/index.md

 * effective "arbitrariness" vs "rigid ego"
 * (concern of absence or lack or missing something being a presence as such which now or eventually, directly or indirectly can be engaged with, etc.)
 * not exactly re \[...]: concern about lack or self-harm is a phenomenological presence as such which can [not always immediately] be interacted with directly or or indirectly. sovereignity-in-interdependence
+* "Important to distinguish between never being bored & perpetually avoiding boredom.
+The former can be a patch on the latter.
+Being bored is like being confused; both are gifts to patiently, sometimes agonizingly, dwell in or surrender to on the way to smthg better.
+(Imo/ime ymmv!)" https://x.com/meditationstuff/status/1729569406106136970
+	* "deep attention" ; "'interesting' and 'boring'" ; \[...]
+* redo-to-undo cf. dependent origination / "reversing the chain"
+* careful/&#8203;beware trying to use meditation to "have particular qualities," or, rather, "to become such a way for some goal and/&#8203;or/&#8203;including so as to think of oneself a certain way"; or at least not functionally routed through self-concept, ego, I, etc.
+	* I achieve, I accomplish, I accumulate, I acquire, I own, I become, I am...
+	* I will become..., I will X..., I did X, I was X, I used to X...

 end "misc pith"